Areas of Law:

 U.S. District Court for the Eastern District of Michigan

 Fed.
 R. Civ.
 P. 12(b)(6) motion granted.
 Plaintiff failed to state a claim upon which relief could be granted and was not permitted to amend, as amendment would have been futile.

-A prisoner sued several corrections personnel and a nurse for deliberate indifference to serious medical needs.
+A prisoner sued several corrections personnel and a nurse, alleging deliberate indifference to serious medical needs.
 At the time of detention, Plaintiff prisoner was suffering from withdrawal symptoms and, while detoxing, fell and injured her head.
 She claimed to have not been given immediate proper medical treatment and that this lack of proper care and the delay in care caused her condition to worsen.
 However, the facts as alleged demonstrated that the prisoner did receive medical care for the detox issues she was experiencing and that medical staff appropriately sent her to the hospital.